sarthak-2002/PySpark_Learning/README.md

 # PySpark_Learning
-Use of Spark performane with Python utilities from scratch for Machine Learning
+Use of Apache Spark performane for handling large dataset with Python utilities from scratch for Machine Learning